Concerned about unresolved heart failure symptoms?

 Talking to your doctor

 It is important to talk to your doctor about the symptoms you are experiencing.
-They could be caused by something more serious than you realize, like transthyretin amyloid cardiomyopathy (ATTR‑CM).
+They could be caused by something more serious than you realize, like transthyretin cardiac amyloidosis (ATTR‑CM).

 Not interested in creating your own guide?